 A new premium experience day celebrating the Sherman tank in general – and one Hollywood star in particular.

-This experience is brand new for 2021, designed for fans of the film “Fury” and focuses on what some believe to be the best Allied tank of the Second World War.
+Back after popular demand after its launch in 2021, designed for fans of the film “Fury” and focuses on what some believe to be the best Allied tank of the Second World War.

 - 9am to 5pm